Supply chain opportunities for the UK's civil nuclear industry

 - Moorside, Cumbria

 - Bradwell, Essex

-Decommissioning is another source of opportunity.
+Decommissioning is another significant opportunity.
 The Nuclear Decommissioning Authority (NDA) is responsible for the decommissioning and cleaning up of our civil public sector nuclear legacy.
-The agency currently manage 17 sites through this process.
-The goal is to achieve the end state for all sites by 2125.
+The agency currently manages 17 sites through this process and aims to achieve the "end state" for all sites by 2125.

 The UK government will spend 3.2 billion GBP on decommissioning in 2016/17.
-The government have also invested £90 million every year on research and development to ensure that the complex technical challenges can be conquered effectively.
+The government have also invested 90 million GBP every year on research and development to ensure that the complex technical challenges can be conquered effectively.